ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-gb.md

 ## OpenStack

 Our Managed Kubernetes service is based on OpenStack, and your nodes and persistent volumes are built on it, using OVH Public Cloud.
 As such, you can see them in the *Servers* section of [OVH Cloud Manager](https://www.ovh.com/manager/cloud/).
 It doesn't mean that you can deal directly with these nodes and persistent volumes as other cloud instances.
 The *managed* part of OVH Managed Kubernetes means that we have configured those nodes and volumes to be part of our Managed Kubernetes.
-Please refrain from manipulating them from the *OVH Cloud Manage* (modifying ports left opened, renaming, resizing volumes...), as you could break them.
+Please refrain from manipulating them from the *OVH Cloud Manager* (modifying ports left opened, renaming, resizing volumes...), as you could break them.

+## Ports

+In any case, there are some ports that you shouldn't block on your instances if youjj want to keep your OVH Managed Kubernetes service running:

+- Port 22 (*ssh*)
+- Port 10250 (*kubelet*)
+- Ports from 30000 to 32767 (*NodePort* services port range)